 These platforms are subscription-based and demand high fees.
 Besides, the property data provided by them is often inaccurate, outdated, or partially distorted.
 This increases inefficiencies in the process and many times, results in disputes.

 But, all of this can be prevented using a Blockchain-based real estate app.

 A blockchain-backed application can decentralize data and enable everyone to share data in a P2P network.
 It also facilitates brokers with an opportunity to receive additional data monitoring options and eventually helps to cut down the associated costs.

 2. Due Diligence and Financial Evaluation

-All the property-related papers can be kept stored digitally in blockchain-powered platforms, such that they can be accessed publicly but can’t be altered.
-This will make due diligence and financial evaluation process automated, quick, and less inaccurate.
+All the property-related papers can be stored digitally in blockchain-powered platforms, such that they can be accessed publicly but can’t be altered.
+This will make the due diligence and financial evaluation process automated, quick, and less inaccurate.

 3. File and Payments

 A significant impact of blockchain on real estate is also experienced in the field of file and payments.